aws-samples/amazon-rekognition-code-samples/README.md

 ## License

-This library is licensed under the MIT-0 License.
+This sample code is made available under the MIT-0 License.
 See the LICENSE file.